Fulton Oursler: Thatcher Colt

+Colt was the subject of a radio series.
+He was voiced by actors Richard Gordon and Hanley Stafford.

 Personal life

 While still in his teens, Oursler married Rose Karger.
 They had two children.
 The marriage ended in divorce.

 In 1925, Oursler married Grace Perkins, who had been raised Catholic but lapsed in her teens.
 They had two children, April and Tony.
 They practiced no religion and did not raise their children in any faith.
 Perkins, a former actress, was a prodigious contributor to the Macfadden magazines.
 Several of her novels were made into films.

 In 1935, the Oursler family toured the Middle East and spent a week in the Holy Land.
 On the journey home, Oursler started writing a book titled A Skeptic in the Holy Land.
 "I started out being very skeptical," he wrote later, "but in the last chapter I almost converted."
 He assumed that once the book was published, he would forget about religion.
 However, perceiving the growing threat of Nazism and Communism, he found himself increasingly drawn to Christian ethics.
 Astounded at how little people knew about the life and teaching of Jesus Christ, he decided that he would write the story of Jesus and "try and make it as interesting as a serial story in a popular magazine."
 He would call it The Greatest Story Ever Told.

-In 1943, Oursler was received into the Roman Catholic Church.
-The following year, his son was converted to the Catholic faith, and his wife returned to her childhood faith a year later.
+In 1943, Oursler was received into the Catholic Church.
+The following year, his son converted to the Catholic faith, and his wife returned to her childhood faith a year later.
 His daughter converted in 1948.
 The Greatest Story Ever Told was published in 1949.
 It was followed by The Greatest Book Ever Written in 1951, and The Greatest Faith Ever Known, completed by his daughter, April Oursler Armstrong, and posthumously published in 1953.
 The film, The Greatest Story Ever Told, based on Oursler's book, was released in 1965.

 Oursler also wrote, as Abbot, the Reader's Digest article that was made into the movie Boomerang!
 (1947).
-Another book was Father Flanagan of Boy's Town, 1949, the story of Father Edward J. Flanagan's work with young men.
-The book was co-authored by Fulton's son Will Oursler, also a noted writer.
+Another book was Father Flanagan of Boy's Town, 1949, the story of Fr Edward J. Flanagan's work with young men.
+The book was co-authored by Fulton's son Will, also a noted writer.

-He died in New York City in 1952, while halfway through writing his autobiography.
+Oursler died in New York City in 1952, while halfway through writing his autobiography.
 Oursler left his estate to his second wife on the understanding that she would leave the estate to his four children.
-When she died, she only left it to the two children she had with Oursler and the other two successfully sued for their share.
+When she died, she left it only to the two children she had with Oursler and the other two successfully sued for their share.